 The interpretation that wage increases after outsourcing are caused by reallocating rents depends on whether alternative mechanisms can explain the results.
-I test several alternative explanations: (1) compensating differentials (2) substitute workers "picking up the slack" (3) more effective managers, (4) increased productivity, and (5) asymmetric information.
-Compensating differentials would suggest that after OL outsourcing, workers' jobs are "worse".
-In this story, after outsourcing, workers renegotiate higher wages as payment for less job security (MacLeod and Malcomson, 1989), or a worse relationship between workers and management (Pedulla, 2011).
+I test several alternative explanations: (1) compensating differentials (2) substitute workers "picking up the slack" (3) more effective managers, (4) increased productivity, (5) asymmetric information, and (6) fairness considerations.
+Compensating differentials would suggest that after OL outsourcing, workers' jobs are "worse"-after outsourcing, workers renegotiate higher wages as payment for less job security (MacLeod and Malcomson, 1989), or a worse relationship between workers and management (Pedulla, 2011).
 This explanation is inconsistent with the result that workers are more likely to stay in the outsourcing firm.
 If the wage increases were due to compensating differentials, wages would increase but separations would remain the same.
-The second story is similar to the findings of Currie, Farsi, and MacLeod (2005)-after OL Outsourcing similar (substitute) workers perform the tasks of the outsourced workers.
+The second story is similar to the findings of Currie, Farsi, and MacLeod (2005)-after outsourcing similar (substitute) workers perform the tasks of the outsourced workers.
 Those substitute workers' earnings increase because they work more hours, and are "picking up the slack" from the removed workers.
 The data reject this explanation.
 The earnings increases are similar for workers who are substitutes and complements to the outsourced occupation.
-If substitute workers were "picking up the slack" we would expect no earnings increase for workers in different occupations i.e. complements.
+If substitute workers were "picking up the slack" there would be no earnings increase for workers in different occupations (complements).
 Additionally, there is no effect on remainers' likelihood of being part-time versus full-time.
-In the third story, managers no longer have to monitor or evaluate workers in the outsourced occupation (Coase,
+In the third story, managers no longer have to monitor or evaluate workers in the outsourced occupation (Coase, 1937).

-1937).
 With additional time and focus, managers might increase firm productivity.
 (Bloom, Brynjolfsson, et al., 2019; Bender, Bloom, et al., 2018) Under perfect competition, this would imply managers' wages would increase more than non-managers, since they have become more productive.
-In fact, non-managers' earnings increase more than managers' earnings.
+There is no difference the effect of outsourcing on managers' versus non-managers' earnings.
 In the fourth explanation, outsourcing coincides with a new technology or business opportunity that increases firm sales.
-There is no apparent change in sales before and after OL outsourcing, meaning increased sales do not explain the results.3 Finally, in the last explanation, the layoff of a given occupation may suggest the remaining workers in the firm are particularly high-type to the wider market.
+There is no apparent change in sales before and after OL outsourcing, meaning increased sales do not explain the results.3 Another possible mechanism is asymmetric information-layoff of a given occupation may suggest the remaining workers in the firm are particularly high-type to the wider market.
 (Gibbons and Katz, 1991) As a result, the remainers would be paid more, as their outside option is higher.
-The results are not consistent with this finding for two reasons.
-First, if workers are paid more solely as a change in the market-wide knowledge of their type, we would not expect a decline in separation rates.
-Second, we might expect that the wage increases are concentrated in workers who are complements to the removed occupation.
+The results are not consistent with this explanation for two reasons.
+First, if wages increase because of market-wide revelation of workers' type, there should be no effect on separations.
+Second, we might expect that the wage increases are concentrated in workers who are substitutes to the removed occupation.
 There is no difference in the earnings between complements and substitutes.
+Lastly, I examine the possibility of fairness considerations-firms or workers prefer more equal wage profiles.
+(Rees, 1993; Card, Mas, et al., 2012; Dube, Giuliano, and Leonard, 2019) This possibility is inconsistent with the lack of evidence of new hires being paid more.
+If the results were driven by fairness considerations, new hires would be paid via the fairer wage profile.
+There is no evidence that new hires are higher wage.